Best 2-in-1 laptops 2026: 12 Compared (9 Sources)

 Best for Each Use Case

 The OmniBook Ultra Flip 14 earns the top spot with a best-in-class combination of display quality, battery life, and build for the price.
-Its 14-inch 2.8K OLED display delivers HDR True Black 600 certification with variable 48-120Hz refresh, and the Intel Core Ultra 7 258V (Lunar Lake) processor hits 17.5 hours in battery testing -- a transformative result for a convertible.
+Its 14-inch 2.8K OLED display delivers HDR True Black 600 certification with variable 48-120Hz refresh, and the Intel Core Ultra 7 256V (Lunar Lake) processor hits 17.5 hours in battery testing -- a transformative result for a convertible.
+Amazon's current Ultra 7-256V / 16GB / 2TB config is ~$1,750; lower-spec builds at HP direct dip to $1,250-$1,400.
 The CNC-machined aluminum chassis weighs just 2.97 pounds and includes Thunderbolt 4, Wi-Fi 7, and a 9MP IR AI camera.
 HP confirmed at CES 2026 that a next-gen OmniBook Ultra with Panther Lake and Snapdragon X2 Elite options is coming mid-2026, so heavy-workload buyers may want to wait. [src1, src2, src4]

 The Yoga 9i Gen 10 continues to deliver the best audio and keyboard experience of any convertible.
 Its 14-inch 2.8K OLED reaches 1,100 nits peak brightness with 120Hz refresh, and the signature four-speaker system with rotating-hinge tweeters is unmatched.
 The 75Wh battery provides 13-15 hours of mixed use with Rapid Charge Express.
-Now selling at ~$1,599 as the Gen 11 takes over the flagship slot. [src1, src3, src5]
+Amazon has discounted the 32GB/1TB SKU to ~$1,450 as the Gen 11 takes over the flagship slot -- making the Gen 10 the single best value at the $1,500 tier today. [src1, src3, src5]

 Best for Drawing and Canvas Mode: Lenovo Yoga 9i 2-in-1 Aura Edition Gen 11 (~$1,949) -- Check price

-Announced at MWC 2026 and shipping from late April 2026, the Gen 11 brings Intel Panther Lake (Core Ultra 7 355), 32GB LPDDR5X-7467, and a new Canvas Mode that tilts the screen slightly to improve writing and drawing ergonomics.
+Announced at MWC 2026 and shipping May 2026, the Gen 11 brings Intel Panther Lake (Core Ultra 7 355), 32GB LPDDR5X-7467, and a new Canvas Mode that tilts the screen slightly to improve writing and drawing ergonomics.
 The 2.8K 120Hz OLED and MIL-SPEC aluminum chassis carry over.
 Comes with a magnetic stylus.
-Early reviews call it a refined evolution rather than a revolution -- buy only if you want Canvas Mode or the latest NPU for Copilot+ AI features; the Gen 10 remains the better value today. [src7]
+Early reviews call it a refined evolution rather than a revolution -- buy only if you want Canvas Mode or the latest NPU for Copilot+ AI features; the Gen 10 remains the better value today.
+Lenovo is known for steep post-launch discounts, so MSRP at launch is rarely the price you actually pay 60-90 days later. [src7]

 Best Dual-Screen: Asus Zenbook Duo (2026, UX8407) (~$2,099) -- Check price